Nakye Sanders

-Nakye Sanders (born July 6, 1998) is an American professional basketball player who last played for CD Povoa of Liga Portuguesa de Basquetebol.
-He played college basketball for the Duquesne Dukes and Towson Tigers.
+Nakye Sanders (born July 6, 1998) is an American professional basketball player SIG Strasbourg of the French LNB Pro A. He played college basketball for the Duquesne Dukes and Towson Tigers.

 High school career

 Sanders attended Tottenville High School on Staten Island.
 He played four years of varsity basketball and led the team in scoring all four years.
 During his junior year, he caught the eyes of several NCAA Division I programs, getting offers from schools including Manhattan, Rhode Island and Drexel.
-Sanders also played AAU basketball for New Heights, with the likes of NBA player Ty Jerome.
+Sanders also played AAU basketball for New Heights, with the likes of Ty Jerome.
 In 2014, Sanders made his commitment to Duquesne University in Pittsburgh, Pennsylvania.

 College career

 Sanders played two years at Duquesne University, where he came off the bench during his freshman season, then averaged 5.06 points per game in 21 starts during his sophomore year.

 Sanders transferred to Towson University in 2017 and had to sit out one year due to NCAA transfer eligibility rules.
 At Towson, Sanders started 50 of 62 games over two seasons.